 The Citywide Design Guidelines will be used in the review of projects within the City of Elk Grove.
 To facilitate ease of use, this document is organized into different sections based on the proposed type of project.
 There are separate sections for Singlefamily Residential Development (Subdivision Maps and Master Home Plans), Multi-family Residential Development, and Non-residential Development.
 Within each section, there are design criteria for various aspects of site and building design.
 Each section is structured with an introduction to desirable design concepts, followed by guidelines that reiterate design objectives and establish provisions and options to ensure implementation of desired design concepts.
+Introductions (in grey boxes) provide the design intent of this document while the guidelines provide design implementations.
 Guidelines are listed in the form of recommended/encouraged provisions (should), specific solutions/mandatory requirements (shall), design targets through representative sample, or a menu of design solutions from which to choose.
 Guidelines also include incentive-based provisions to encourage exceptional design.
-This approach results in a greater measure of predictability to the Design Review process, while maintaining flexibility and the option for creative design solutions.
+This approach results in a greater measure of predictability to the Design

+Review process, while maintaining flexibility and the option for creative design solutions.